DaewoongLime/PPDS_assignment7/README.md

 # HealthyBit
 ## Problem Statement
 After being sick recently, I realized that I have been living unhealthily.
 Changing lifestyle all at once is difficult, so I wanted to start with something small to be healthy.

 ## Solution
 HealthyBit helps me take care of my health in a small but meaningful way.
-Instead of trying to change everything at once, the app gives me one small action I can actually do today — whether it’s a short stretch, a breathing exercise, or a reminder to move.
+Instead of trying to change everything at once, the app gives me one small action I can actually do today: whether it’s a short stretch, a breathing exercise, or a reminder to move.

 Each time I open the app, it shows:
 - A **motivational health quote** to inspire me, and
 - A **simple physical habit** that I can practice right away.

-By turning these small moments into daily habits, HealthyBit makes staying healthy feel easy and achievable — especially on days when I need a gentle push to take care of myself.
+By turning these small moments into daily habits, HealthyBit makes staying healthy feel easy and achievable, especially on days when I need a gentle push to take care of myself.

 ## API Used
-- **API Name 1:** API Ninjas Quotes API
+- **API Name:** API Ninjas Quotes API
 - **API Documentation**: https://api-ninjas.com/api/quotes
 - **How it's used**: Fetches a daily motivational quote related to health and random physical activities to use as daily micro-habits.